 Cinderella was Chinese in the 2007 Year of the Fish, which steps back from the popular European take and resurrects an older Chinese version of the tale.
 This Cinderella is a human-trafficked illegal immigrant who works as a housekeeper in a Chinatown brothel while refusing to become a prostitute.
 She’s also been black at least twice.
 The 1978 TV movie Cindy sets the story in Harlem and addresses poverty, war, and religion.
 The Baptist-raised, hallelujah-shouting Cindy accidentally gets her stepmother excommunicated when she starts a flash mob during her Episcopalian services.
 The 1997 Dancehall Queen localizes the story in Jamaica.
 Marcia, the Cinderella heroine, develops a hypersexualized alter ego as a way to earn survival money after her sugar daddy rapes her teenage daughter.

 Dancehall Queen and Year of the Fish are low-budget indie films.
 Cindy aired before the advent of VHS distribution.
 All lack the reach of Brandy’s portrayal of the Rodgers and Hammerstein Cinderella, a lovely fantasy where people of all races exist in harmony, released the same year as Dancehall Queen.
-The Brandy film shares a distributor (Disney) with the 1950 classic cartoon and is itself a new version of two previous Rodgers and Hammerstein Cindys, both of which portrayed the princess as white.
-Brandy’s Cinderella cannot redefine the character because she is forever in her ancestors’ shadow.
+The Brandy film shares a distributor (Disney) with the classic 1950 cartoon and is itself a new version of two previous Rodgers and Hammerstein Cinderellas, both of which portrayed the princess as white.
+Brandy’s Cinderella did not redefine the character because she is forever in her ancestors’ shadow.
 She is a beloved childhood classic for many girls and women, but most ensuing adaptations portrayed Cinderella as white.